Travel. Share. Design. Learn.

 How it works

 Our trips are ten days to three weeks in length.
 During this period, CoDA arranges activities to provide context for our design participants.
-This may be experiences with local designer or artisans, trips to museums, or cultural activities.
+This may be experiences with local artisans, trips to museums, or cultural activities.
 The goal is to develop an understanding of the people and the place where we work, as well as to provide an enriched travel experience.

 For project work, seven to 12 days is the preferred length of time.
 This allows time for discovery, project definition and for ideas to incubate.
 It also allows time for practical constraints such as material sourcing and fabrication to produce tangible design solutions.
 By tangible, we mean realized outcomes, not simply ideas.
 CoDA provides translators and facilitates all community interactions ensuring a co-operative, relaxed and fun environment to work within.